 Michael Jackson credited “I’ll Be There” as the song that cemented The Jackson Five’s career and showed the public their potential and range beyond bubblegum pop.
 The lyrics speak of helping each other overcome challenges and building a life together based on mutual respect and joy.
 “I’ll Be There” sold 6.1 million copies worldwide and was The Jackson Five’s last number one hit as a group on the Hot 100 chart.

 Kim Weston, after having a solo career with minor hits, rose to fame after recording “It Takes Two” with Marvin Gaye.
 The song declares that things in life, such as love and dreams, are better when done with another person.
 “It Takes Two” peaked at number four on the Billboard′s Soul Singles chart and number 16 on the British singles charts, making it Gaye’s first major hit in the United Kingdom.
+It’s one of the best Motown wedding songs to play at your wedding.

 “Let’s Get It On” is Marvin Gaye’s most successful single under the Motown record label; likewise, it is also one of his most popular.
 The phrase “get it on” is an informal way of referring to making love; according to his co-writer and producer Ed Townsend, this song was Gaye’s plea for sexual liberation.
 The song’s sexual nature gave Gaye the reputation of a sex symbol.